 It is lower so you have a lot less steps to reach it.

-Views from the Castle of the Moors Sintra Portugal
+Views from the Sintra Moorish Castle

 What is really amazing with the Sintra Castle are the views over everything around.

 For example you have a fantastic bird eye view of the Sintra National Palace: